SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/chip-tool-wifi.md

 In a PuTTY session to the Matter hub, use the chip-tool to test the Matter window device.

-   1. Control the window status of the window MAD using `./chip-tool windowcovering down-or-close <nodeID> 1`.
-Window status can be checked by using `./chip-tool  windowcovering read current-position-tilt-percent100ths <nodeID> 1`
+   1. Control the window status of the window MAD using `./chip-tool windowcovering down-or-close <node_id> 1`.
+Window status can be checked by using `./chip-tool  windowcovering read current-position-tilt-percent100ths <node_id> 1`

    Ex: